LenWinkler/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  A relational database is one kind of database.
+SQL is a query language designed specifically for interacting with relational databases.

 - [ ] Why do tables need a `primary key`?

+  Each row needs a unique identifier.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  Each table has entries that are related to many entries on the other table.

 ## Minimum Viable Product